microsoft/WhatTheHack/999-SQLModernization/Coach/README.md

-# SQL Modernization and Migration
+# What The Hack - SQL Modernization and Migration

 ## Introduction
 Welcome to the coach's guide for the SQL Modernization and Migration What The Hack.
 Here you will find links to specific coaches' guidance for each of the challenges.